Venba (video game): Plot

 The story follows Venba and her husband Paavalan, who leave Tamil Nadu, a southern Indian state, to begin a new life in Toronto, Canada.
-The couple struggles with the new language, culture and a lack of job prospects, but hope that their newborn son has an easier time than them.
+The couple struggles with the new language, culture and a lack of job prospects, but hope that their newborn son Kavin has an easier time than them.
 As Kavin grows up, Venba aims to instil an appreciation for Tamil language and culture in him, but she faces difficulties as Kavin quickly assimilates to Canadian culture.
 Paavalan passes away, Kavin grows more distant, and without a firm source of income, Venba eventually returns to India alone.
 After some years, an adult Kavin comes to appreciate the unique culture his parents tried to teach him.
 He travels to India to visit Venba, apologizing for dismissing his heritage, and hopes she will help teach him more.
 Each short chapter is a vignette encapsulating a year in Venba’s life.